Are you looking into finding the best brushes for face painting that will make your work clean and easy?

 Paint Pal – Swirl #1 Face Painting Brush

-Another brush that will take your basic face painting to a totally different level is the 1-inch brush!
+The one that will take your basic face painting to a totally different level is the 1-inch flat brush!
+The brush you need to get the most from your one-stroke rainbow cakes.

 Art Factory Studio Face Painting Brush – 1″ FLAT